-The Group considers Google Inc. (Google) to be its main competitor in the current market environment.
+The Group considers Google Japan which offers "Google" to be its main competitor in the current market environment.

 3) Social infrastructure and Other Companies' Products and Services

 In providing its services, the Group relies on the products and services of other companies, including electricity, servers, Internet connection lines, information devices, and software.